aotimme/gocsv/README.md

 ### tsv

 Transform a CSV into a TSV.
+It is shortand for `gocsv delim -o "\t" FILE`.
 This can very useful if you want to pipe the result to `pbcopy` (OS X) in order to paste it into a spreadsheet tool.

 Usage: